 The trap that many fall into is the narrow view that player development is only about technique.
 It is not uncommon to see coaches who have, at worst, a ‘technical only’, or at best, a ‘Technical-first approach’.
-A quick look at the internet easily reveals tennis’ obsession with technique.
+A quick look at the internet easily reveals tennis’s obsession with technique.

 Internationally, the world’s top coaches agree on 4 main components that are required to develop a complete player.
-These are called, the 4 Performance Factors:
+These are called the 4 Performance Factors:

 - Psychological